ibm-cloud-docs/vpc/block_storage_vpc_s2s_auth.md

    ibmcloud iam authorization-policy-create --file ~/Documents/policy.json
    ```
    {: pre}

+   The cross-account authorization is one-way and specific to key and service.
+When Account A authorizes their key to be used by Account B's file service, Account B can use Account A's CRK to encrypt Account B's shares.
+However, Account A cannot use Account B's root keys to encrypt Account A's shares.
+   {: note}

 ## Creating service-to-service authorization for customer-managed encryption with the API
 {: #block-s2s-auth-encryption-api}